 How do you invest in human capital?

 After all, the industry is very process and task-driven.
-New strategies and technologies can save companies tremendous amounts of money when implemented correctly.
+When implemented correctly, new strategies and technologies can save companies tremendous amounts of money.
 That implementation often begins with training.
 Speaking of training, check out our top certifications for construction career development.

 A construction company’s workforce can make or break its profitability.
 Therefore, hiring the right people is ultimately a crucial investment in human capital.

-Check out this article for some more tips on making effective hiring decisions as a construction company.
+Check out this article for more tips on making effective hiring decisions as a construction company.

-Software drives the modern construction industry, helping companies streamline processes and visualize data with much greater accuracy.
+Software drives the modern construction industry, helping companies streamline processes and visualize data more accurately.

-Because these programs ultimately save workers time and help them become better at their jobs, savvy companies typically see them as investments in human capital.
+Because these programs ultimately save workers time and help them improve their jobs, savvy companies typically see them as investments in human capital.

 Bridgit Bench is a particularly powerful human resources investment.
 With it, construction companies achieve optimal workforce management flows.
 The tool places key human capital-related data (such as workforce utilization rates) within a few clicks, allowing managers to make confident staffing decisions.

-Incentives can be very powerful from the perspective of improving human capital’s productivity and retaining top talent.
+Incentives can be very powerful to improve human capital’s productivity and retain top talent.

 They come in many forms, including:

-Used correctly, these incentives can deliver benefits well in excess of the associated costs.
+Used correctly, these incentives can deliver benefits well above the associated costs.

 10 Benefits of human capital investments in construction

 While investments in human capital can offer tremendous benefits, there’s no denying the often high financial costs.
-With some human resources investments, companies also risk competing firms reaping the rewards in the event of employees jumping ship.
+With some human resources investments, companies also risk competing firms reaping the rewards if employees jump ship.

 The following benefits of human capital investments provide insight into why construction companies are often willing to accept these risks.